BOARD OF DIRECTORS AND ADVISORS

 SELF-ADVOCATE ADVISORY BOARD

-If you are interested in learning more about the Self-Advocacy Advisory Board or would like any more information, please contact Eddie or Katie via Facebook, or Carissa at Carissa@coffinsiris.org.
+If you are interested in learning more about the Self-Advocacy Advisory Board or would like any more information, please contact an existing Self Advocate Advisor via Facebook or Carissa at Carissa@coffinsiris.org.

 Self Advocate Advisor

-Eddie will be 24 in March 2020 and has an ARID1B variant.
-Eddie lives in Massachusetts and is currently studying to get his Associates Degree in Hospitality at Cape Cod Community College.
+Eddie will be 26 in March 2022 and has an ARID1B variant.
+Eddie lives in Massachusetts with his family and is currently studying to get his Associates Degree in Hospitality at Cape Cod Community College.
 He works in the kitchen at White Cliffs Country Club doing a variety of jobs from dishwasher to prepping food.
+Eddie received the 2020 Student Chef of the year Award from the local chapter of the American Culinary Federation.
+In August 2021 he passed his drivers license exam and loves his new found freedom!
 In his spare time he loves to do jigsaw puzzles, word searches and play video games.
-Eddie’s future goal is to get his driver’s license!
-Eddie is eager to join the CSS Foundation team and help with being a welcoming face for our community.
+Eddie loves being part of the CSS Foundation Self Advocate team and helps with being a welcoming face for our community.
 He'll also be helping with Foundation Facebook posts and planning a Young Adult event at our summer conference!

 Self Advocate Advisor